 \section{Acknowledgement}

-This work was supported the National Science Foundation Quantum Leap Big Idea under Grant No. OMA-1936388.
-V.T., A.V. and D.A.L. acknowledge the support from the ARO MURI grant W911NF-22-S-0007.
+This material is based upon work supported by, or in part by, the National Science Foundation Quantum Leap Big Idea under Grant No. OMA-1936388, by the Defense Advanced Research Projects Agency under Agreement HR00112230006, by the Intelligence Advanced Research Projects Activity (IARPA) under the Entangled Logical Qubits program through Cooperative Agreement Number W911NF23-2-0216, and by the U.S. Army Research Laboratory and the U.S. Army Research Office under contract/grant number W911NF2310255.
+The views, opinions and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
 In-house processor was fabricated and provided by the Superconducting Qubits at Lincoln Laboratory (SQUILL) Foundry at MIT Lincoln Laboratory, with funding from the Laboratory for Physical Sciences (LPS) Qubit Collaboratory.
-We acknowledge the use of IBM Quantum services for this work.
+This research was conducted using IBM Quantum Systems provided through University of Southern California’s IBM Quantum Innovation Center.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.
-This research was conducted using IBM Quantum Systems provided through USC’s IBM Quantum Innovation Center.